grexor/expressRNA/README.md

 ## Working on

-- integration of payment system
+- integration of payment system!

 ## Documentation